jackzhu2050/jackzhu2050.github.io/_posts/2022-07-26-a-pale-view-of-hills.md

 lover was never portrayed directly, but indirectly seemed to be a indecent man.
 We don't know how she ended up being where, the US or her uncle's big house.
-But we know, "I", moved to Britain and lived a brand new life which is obviously the opposite of what she used to approve. *Live whatever life you like." is the saying "I" said to "my" another daughter after my first daughter's suicide.
+But we know, "I", moved to Britain and lived a brand new life which is obviously the opposite of what she used to approve.
+"Live whatever life you like." is the saying "I" said to "my" another daughter after "my" first daughter's suicide.
 The memory is vivid to "me", because it changed me so much and it made the present "me".